A short introduction to CAN in VIGO6

 This tutorial assumes a basic knowledge of VIGO6.
-It aims to explain how to build a component that facilitates sending and receiving CAN-bus data.
-A demo_project is available in VIGO6: PD_22943-01 - CAN_bus_demo, and the different components are available in the catalogue: PD_22861-01 - CAN-bus-demo.
-Further information is found in the documentation for the CAN hardware interface, PD_15325-09.
+It aims to explain how to build a component that can send and receive CAN-bus data.
+You can find the demo_project in VIGO6: PD_22943-01 - CAN_bus_demo.
+Further, you can find the components in the catalogue: PD_22861-01 - CAN-bus-demo.
+In addition, you can find more information in the documentation for the CAN hardware interface, PD_15325-09.

 - 11 bit CAN ID; (CAN 2.0A)